michelled/weavly.org/src/activities/sequencing-in-daily-activities.md

   - Fixing a sequence
 description: "This activity helps learners to understand how a series of objects and events can happen in a specific and logical order. "
+metaImage: /assets/media/sequencing_in_daily_activities.jpg
+metaImageAlt: Illustration of five picture of potted plant at different growing stages and hand holding picture of grown plant with sun
 whatYouNeed: |-
   ### Tools